d1c/School_District_Analysis/README.md

 ### How is the School Summary affected?
-  * Comparing the School Summary analysis, academic dishonesty at Thomas High School significantly impacted the "% Passing" Math and Reading metrics.
-For example, the "% Passing Math Score" went down from 93.3% to 66.9%. while the "% Passing Reading" metric showed a similar drop from 97.3% to 69.7%.
-The percentage of students at Thomas High School passing both subjects dropped from 90.9% to 65.1%.
-See the tables below for additional detail.
+  * Only Thomas High School test scores and passing percentages were impacted by the change.
+  * However, even the changes to Thomas High School were negligible.
+    * For example. the original analysis showed Thomas High School's "% Overall Passing" metric at 90.95%.
+The revised analysis brought that metric down to only 90.63%^.
+  * See the complete tables below for the full results.

   * School Summary - Original Analysis
     * ![District Summary - Original Analysis](/Resources/School_Summary_Original_Analysis.png)